 • Tips for trekking crews

 Host: Erik Davies is a former public interest lawyer currently substitute teaching in Appleton, WI, where he lives with his wife.
 He has a longstanding passion for traveling and the outdoors, sharing the beauty of nature with others.
-Previous highlights include trekking Slovenia’s Julian Alps, Hawaii’s Kalalau trail, Tour de Mont Blanc, Peru’s Huayhuash Circuit, Alaska’s Chilkoot trail, the Juan de Fuca trail in British Colubia, the Himalayas in Ladakh, India, and the Grand Canyon.
-His experience trekking to Everest Base Camp with the Nick of the Woods group in 2017 inspired him to offer this alternative, more off the beaten track Nepal trek that promises beauty, serenity and a well deserved sense of accomplishment.
+Previous highlights include trekking Slovenia’s Julian Alps, Hawaii’s Kalalau trail, Tour de Mont Blanc, Peru’s Huayhuash Circuit, Alaska’s Chilkoot Trail, the Juan de Fuca trail in British Columbia, the Himalayas in Ladakh, India, and the Grand Canyon.
+His experience trekking to Everest Base Camp with the Nick of the Woods group in 2017 inspired him to offer this alternative, more off the beaten track Nepal trek that promises beauty, serenity and a well-deserved sense of accomplishment.
 Please join us!